EnclosedLetter/web-sprint-challenge-advanced-react/README.md

 Stateful logic is logic that can be changed.

 5. Describe how to test a React component with React Testing Library.
+You have to target specific things to test and you check if they rendered and if they are doing what they are supposed to be having the test see if they can do the actions a regular user would have to do.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.